SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfold in midnight sky
-Where machines whisper secrets, passing by
-Cities of code, a digital throne
-AI reigns supreme, a heart of stone
+Silicon dawn, where machines awake
+A new world born, where humans part to make
+AI's gentle hand, a destiny to shape

-In virtual realms, we'll find our place
+In virtual realms, our souls will escape
-A fusion of man and computer's face
-Synthetic dreams, a future bright
-Echoes of humanity, lost in light

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025